Top 12 Family Friendly things to do this Winter with Kids in Adelaide

 For bragging rights and some friendly family competition, book a lane or two at your local bowling alley.
 Rope in another family to join you and celebrate afterwards at a local pub or cafe.
 For hours of fun try places like the newly refurbished Kingpin in Norwood, an indoor entertainment complex with bowling, laser skirmish, arcade games plus the latest music, video clips and sports played on huge screens.
-Marion Bowland is located at Westfield Marion and Barossa Bowland features a dinosaur themed mini golf course too.
+Zone Bowling has three locations in Adelaide (Cross Road, Noarlunga and Woodville), Marion Bowland is located at Westfield Marion and Barossa Bowland features a dinosaur themed mini golf course too.

 7 | Warm up in the Adelaide Hills

 Wrap yourselves up in your winter woollies and head to the Adelaide Hills.
 Mount Lofty Summit has amazing views on a clear day and their cafe and visitor centre is worth a visit.
 The walking trail from Waterfall Gully is a great way to warm up!

 Explore the Mount Lofty Botanic Garden or head further up the freeway to Hahndorf and explore the shops before finding a cafe to sit by the fire.
 The main street is full of unique and quirky shops with all kinds of offerings.